Now: Scam on Facebook empties bank accounts

 "It starts with Facebook, then moves to rogue sites that record victims' movements using socks ports on zombie machines located in the same area where the victim lives," the researchers said.

-Do not think, immediately activate authentication two on Facebook now and be very careful if a friend like to ask for help for a small online transaction.
+Don't think, activate the control immediately on Facebook now and be very careful if a friend like to ask for help for a small online transaction.

 Written by giorgos